MatteoLai/PACGAN/README.md

 ```
 git clone https://github.com/aiformedresearch/PACGAN.git
 ```
+To execute the code, you have two options: either proceed with the installation of the requirements using Anaconda (follow the steps in section 2.a), or use the Docker container (follow the steps in section 2.b).

+Before to proceeding, please note that [CUDA installation](https://developer.nvidia.com/cuda-downloads) is required.
+If CUDA is not compatible with your device, you can still run the code on CPU.
+However, please note that the results may vary compared to running on CUDA-enabled devices.

-### 2. Installation with Anaconda
+### 2.a Installation with Anaconda
 Install [Anaconda](https://docs.anaconda.com/free/anaconda/install/index.html) choosing the appropriate version based on your operating system.

-Open the Anaconda Prompt and create the environment:
+Open the Anaconda Prompt and create the environment with Python version 3.8.8:
 ```
 conda create --name PACGAN_env python=3.8.8
 ```